fqantonio/GoingInductive/README.md

 tools are very expensive.
 Today, this tools are available with opensource licences: so, time is crucial: teacher need it to study, get the necessary knowledge and interpret the results.
 And publish it!

-# CONTEXT

-This work includes junior and junior high students of two different schools data, from different regions, for the chemistry and physics subjects of the Portuguese curriculum, in the time scale 2003 to 2019.
-Raw data was gathered during 13 years, from actual day-to-day assessment registering in three different areas: transfer tests, lab practice and classroom behavior.

 # RESULTS